Ouphix/synchro-psychotherapies/steps2.md

 ##### MDFT and the INCANT study

-The MDFT is a "family based and developmentally oriented outpatient treatment for adolescent substance use disorders and associated or related problems".
-(Incant.eu) It was developped in Miami, US since 1985.
-It is an integrative group of interventions used in a lot of situations.
+The MDFT is a "family based and developmentally oriented outpatient treatment for adolescent substance use disorders and associated or related problems" ([Incant.eu](http://www.incant.eu/)) It was developped in Miami, US since 1985.
+It is an integrative group of interventions used in many situations.
 In MDFT, sees the problem of cannabis consumption as a reflect of deleterious lifestyle.
 Consequently, the therapist targets as many life domains and problem behaviors as possible.

 The INCANT study was a multi-site, trans-national randomized controlled trial led in five countries (Belgium, France, Germany, the Netherlands, and Switzerland) aiming to compare the efficacy of the [MDFT](http://www.mdft.org/) versus Individual therapy.
 Randomization was stratified as to gender, age and level of cannabis consumption.
 After a pilot sudy and a [pre-registration](http://www.incant.eu/index.php?id=10,0,0,1,0,0), it recruited 450 adolescents from 13 to 18 years old.
 It showed that MDFT was more efficient than Individual Therapy (Rigter et al., 2013).
 It is very rare to run such an international study with high level of scientific setting in psychotherapy.

 ### INCANT Study in France

 We didn't collect the videos of all the centers, instead, we had only access to the videos from French centers.
 There were 2 centers with different configurations.
 Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.
-Technically, it was not supposed a priori that they would be used to evaluate social signal.
+Technically, it was not supposed a priori that these videos would be used to study social signal.
 For somes subjects, there are a lot of videos but for others, only a few were recorded.

 ### Material and methods
 #### Videos